VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 very complex if a query joins records from multiple tables.

 > **MarkusPersona:** Think about the complexities of how transaction
+> isolation levels (read uncommitted, read committed, repeatable reads,
-> isolation levels determine the locking behavior in a database.
+> serializable) determine the locking behavior in a database and the
+> differences between pessimistic and optimistic concurrency behavior.

-Additionally, in a web application you have to consider that as soon as data is rendered in the UI it is potentially out of date because some other process or user could change it.
+Additionally, in a web application you have to consider that as soon as data is rendered in the UI it is potentially out of date because some other process or user could change it in the data store.

 If you segregate your data into a write-side store and a read-side store, you are now making it explicit in your architecture that when you